fhunleth/embedded-elixir/content/post/2017-10-05-patching-buildroot.md

 Remember the `2017.05` part.
 I'll refer to it later as the `<starting tag>`.

 If the source code isn't in `git`, copy it to a new directory, initialize a `git` repository, and add all files to it.
-Your starting tag will be `master`.
+Your starting tag will be `main`.

 Next you'll want to create a branch so that all of the work that you're doing can be tracked independently from upstream: